abrookins/OpenSearchResult/README.md

-# Go to File at Path Plugin for Sublime Text 2
+# Open Search Result Plugin for Sublime Text 2

 This plugin creates a command that allows you to open files listed in the search results of the 'Find in Files' command.